 Tips For Cooking and Storing the Roux For This Louisiana Seafood Gumbo Recipe

 - Rule the roux.
 Be careful when making your roux.
-Ideally, you are aiming for a dark, melted chocolate color, but it is very easy to burn the flour.
-Heat very slowly.
-It can take up to an hour to reach the perfect color, but remember, you can always use an under colored roux, but you can’t use one you burn.
+Ideally, you aim for a dark, melted chocolate color, but it is easy to burn the flour.
+Heat very slowly until it reaches the desired color.
+It can take up to an hour to reach the perfect color, but remember, you can always use an under-colored roux, but you can’t use one you burn.
+If black spots appear, you’ve burnt the roux and must start over.

 - Don’t waste a great roux.
 Making a roux takes time.
 You can double or triple the amount you need for the seafood gumbo recipe and then store the rest in an airtight container in the freezer.